AkshayGadekar/bulkExportCSV/old_readme.md

 ```bash
 php artisan queue:work --queue=bulkExportCSV,default
 ```
 Of course, You can specify which queues queue worker should process by priority depending on your needs.
-If you are broadcasting events using `ShouldBroadcast` interface make sure to add its queue name here too on which it is broadcasting.

 ## More Options in 'build' method of 'BulkExportCSV'
 ### Define Columns for Export CSV